[Exclusive] Basque region offers to host rescued Aquarius migrants

 Inigo Ukrullu, the president of the Basque Government, told EUobserver in Bilbao on Monday (11 June) the move to take in the rescued refugees is a demonstration of the region's commitment to solidarity.

-"Solidarity is one the main characteristics we have here in this country [Basque] and we have shown our committent to receive the refugees coming from the sea," he said.
+"Solidarity is one the main characteristics we have here in this country [Basque] and we have shown our commitment to receive the refugees coming from the sea," he said.

 Ukrullu said the Basque government had informed Madrid of the decision, noting that they will also accept another 200 people from Syria.